 Shiga Kogen Ski Resort

 Located around 45km from central Nagano City, Shiga Kogen is Japan’s largest and highest ski resort, boasting an unmatched expanse of interconnected terrain and Nagano’s longest ski season.
 Comprising 18 ski areas – some large, some small – the entire resort is covered by an all-mountain pass and best enjoyed on a multi-day visit.
 Shiga’s ski fields lie between 1340 and 2307 metres and as such, are notably higher than any other resort in the region.
+On this page you will find the following information:

 The combination of the resorts altitude and natural topography – surrounded by mountains and protected from strong winds – means that Shiga Kogen’s snow stays in better condition and longer.
 It’s no surprise that the resort is known for the reliability of its powder and length of its season.
 Running from November to late-April (and into May in a good year), Shiga offers Nagano’s best spring-skiing.